shuoyangd/meerkat/README.md

 #### Prepare Data

-Special thanks to the authors of [this paper](https://arxiv.org/abs/1901.11359) -- they definitely made this process much less painful than it usually is.
+Special thanks to Thomas Zenkel, Joern Wuebker and John DeNero, authors of [this paper](https://arxiv.org/abs/1901.11359).
+They definitely made this process much less painful than it usually is.

 I've made their experiment script a submodule (`alignment-scripts`).
-Just navigate into that directory and follow their instruction to preprocess the data (that's also exactly what we did).
+Just navigate into that directory and follow their instruction to preprocess the data.

 #### Build MT System (Optional)